qyzqyz1/Data-Science-Portfolio/Software Engineering for Data Science/Machine Learning with Microsoft Azure/README.md

 ## Project Description
 A predictive model was built on the [2016-17 NBA Player Status Dataset](https://www.basketball-reference.com/leagues/NBA_2017_advanced.html) on Azure.
 In order to get the best results out of my experiment, I first prepared and cleaned the data using some of the built-in modules of Azure ML, and then compared the performances of two different machine learning alogrithms on my training data set.
 Based upon my trained model, a predictive experiment was further conducted for future predictions.

+## Link to Azure AI Gallery
+The training model experiment can be viewed on my Azure AI Gallery [here](https://gallery.azure.ai/Experiment/Machine-Learning-Model-NBA-Data-Set), while the predictive model experiment can be viewed [there](https://gallery.cortanaintelligence.com/Experiment/Predictive-Model-NBA-Data-Set)

 ## Main Steps:
 - **Importing Data set**
 - **Join Data Frames**: join data frames on their common characteristics